copyrite/LwotcMinimalText/XComGame.md

 * {{ AMMO }}

 ## Close Encounters
-Once per turn, gain an action after taking a standard shot with your primary weapon at an enemy in a {{ CE_RADIUS }} tile radius.
+Once per turn, gain an action after firing a standard shot with your primary weapon at an enemy in a {{ CE_RADIUS }} tile radius.
 * A red ring will mark the range of this ability.
 * Cannot trigger on the same turn as Hit and Run.
 * Cannot trigger on the same turn as Run and Gun.
 Run and Gun cannot be used if you have gained an action from Close Encounters.